Deadly Mistakes Proposal Writers Make

 You can’t be making those fatal mistakes proposal writers make.
 You have to think like a PRO, you have to make it easier for prospect/buyer to quickly shortlist you because you know the business problem and solutions better.

-You have to write proposal with a executive summary that succinctly summarise your understanding of the problem which client is trying to address and you have the right solution (And you may have delivered recently to similar customers).
+You have to write a proposal with an executive summary that succinctly summarises your understanding of the problem which the client is trying to address and you have the right solution (And you may have delivered recently to similar customers).

-Not only it is the purchasing person/buyer but all the decision makers, influencers and other stakeholders will be looking for quicker way to evaluate your entire proposal.
-If your proposal has right executive summary, they will be happy to delve further.
+Not only it is the purchasing person/buyer but all the decision-makers, influencers and other stakeholders will be looking for quicker ways to evaluate your entire proposal.
+If your proposal has the right executive summary, they will be happy to delve further.